 MYSTIC RIVER HISTORY

-Shipbuilding on the Mystic dates from earliest Colonial times and peaked in the 1840s.
+1631: “Blessing of the Bay” | The first ship built by Europeans in Massachusetts, launched from the shores of the Mystic River.
+Shipbuilding on the Mystic dates from earliest Colonial times and peaked in the 1840’s.
 Schooners and sloops transported timber, molasses for rum distilleries, and other products, along the trade route between Medford and the West Indies.
 Later, railroads and then a system of roadways replaced the River as a transportation route.

 1637: Ten Hills | One of the Mystic area’s first European settlers was Massachusetts Bay Colony Governor John Winthrop.
 He built his summer retreat, the Ten Hills Farm, on the banks of the Mystic.